“Followed?” I put Mr. Gold on speaker. “You’re on speaker. You’re sure?”

 Why have I not heard of that before, though?
 I decide to open my phone and look the event up.
 I type in: Houston Protest Syria Wall Painter.

 There’s a boatload of articles on the subject.
-I click the very top one: ACCUSATIONS OF HERO BRUTALITY AT HOUSTON PROTEST.
+I click the very top one: ACCUSATIONS OF CAPE BRUTALITY AT HOUSTON PROTEST.

 The article is from 2078.
 The memory I got from Tim tracks with that; he’d observed that Megajoule died around a year before the protest.

 From the article, though, the protest got violent.
 More violent than Tim remembered it, apparently.
-Some local Houston vigilantes inspired looting and rioting, and there was a few thousand dollars of property damage.
+Some local Houston masks inspired looting and rioting (oh look, it’s my old friends, the Dresden crew) and there was a few thousand dollars of property damage.
 I thumb through the rest of the article, guessing that Tim only saw a little bit of the protest, or something.

 I thumb through, and feel my heart stop: